-- 1.1 Elbit Systems' Memorandum of Association(1) - 1.2 Elbit Systems' Restated Articles of Association(2) - 4.1 Description of the Terms of Office and Employment of the Company's President and Chief Executive Officer(3) - 4.2 Elbit Systems Ltd. 2018 Equity Incentive Plan for Executive Officers - 4.3 Elbit Systems Ltd. 2014 Compensation Policy for Executive Officers and Directors(4) - 4.4 (Proposed) Elbit Systems Ltd. 2018 Compensation Policy for Executive Officers and Directors(5) - 8 Major Operating Subsidiaries of Elbit Systems - 12.1 Certification of Chief Executive Officer of the Registrant pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 - 12.2 Certification of Chief Financial Officer of the Registrant pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 - 13.1 Certification of Chief Executive Officer of the Registrant pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 - 13.2 Certification of Chief Financial Officer of the Registrant pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 - 15.1 Consent of Kost Forer Gabbay & Kasierer - (1) Filed as an exhibit to Elbit Systems' Annual Report on Form 20-F (File No. 0-28998) for the year ended December 31, 2000, which was filed with the SEC on April 5, 2001, and incorporated herein by reference. - (2) Filed as Exhibit 2 to Elbit Systems' Report of Foreign Private Issuer on Form 6-K filed by Elbit Systems with the SEC on March 26, 2008, and incorporated herein by reference; as amended by that certain amendment filed as Annex A to Exhibit 1 to Elbit Systems' Report of Foreign Private Issuer on Form 6-K filed by Elbit Systems with the SEC on October 25, 2011, and incorporated herein by reference. - (3) Filed as Exhibit 4.2 to Elbit Systems' Annual Report on Form 20-F filed by Elbit Systems with the SEC on March 22, 2016 and incorporated herein by reference. - 91
+- 1.1 Elbit Systems' Memorandum of Association(1) - 1.2 Elbit Systems' Restated Articles of Association(2) - 4.1 Description of the Terms of Office and Employment of the Company's President and Chief Executive Officer(3) - 4.2 Elbit Systems Ltd. 2018 Equity Incentive Plan for Executive Officers(4) - 4.3 Elbit Systems Ltd. 2018 Compensation Policy for Executive Officers and Directors(5) - 4.4 Summary of IMI Acquisition Agreements - 8 Major Operating Subsidiaries of Elbit Systems - 12.1 Certification of Chief Executive Officer of the Registrant pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 - 12.2 Certification of Chief Financial Officer of the Registrant pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 - 13.1 Certification of Chief Executive Officer of the Registrant pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 - 13.2 Certification of Chief Financial Officer of the Registrant pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 - 15.1 Consent of Kost Forer Gabbay & Kasierer - 15.2 Consent of Kesselman & Kesselman - 15.3 Consent of Somekh Chaikin

+(3) Filed as Exhibit 4.2 to Elbit Systems' Annual Report on Form 20-F, filed with the SEC on March 22, 2016, and incorporated herein by reference.